coingrig/coingrig-wallet/README.md

 🪙 Crypto, 🏦 Banking, 📈 Stocks and more.

-# 🏗 This project is not maintained anymore
+# This project is not maintained anymore.
+## 🏗 You can still use it as a starter for your project.

 📱 You can install the app from AppStore and Google Play.